thetillhoff/webscan/README.md

 TODO add buildargs to example usage sections in all three repos for the actions

 git describe --tags # for latest tag

+- check if both ipv4 and ipv6 mx records exist (follow cnames on mx records automatically)

+- add unit tests

+- add functional tests with expected results on example website (github-pages?)

+- add check of version in tcp greeting / header message. openssh tells the client about it's version there.